Currency war: Quantitative easing

 Quantitative easing (QE) is the practice in which a central bank tries to mitigate a potential or actual recession by increasing the money supply for its domestic economy.
 This can be done by printing money and injecting it into the domestic economy via open market operations.
 There may be a promise to destroy any newly created money once the economy improves in order to avoid inflation.

-Quantitative easing was widely used as a response to the financial crises that began in 2007, especially by the United States and the United Kingdom, and, to a lesser extent, the Eurozone.
+Quantitative easing was widely used as a response to the 2008 financial crisis, especially by the United States and the United Kingdom, and, to a lesser extent, the Eurozone.
 The Bank of Japan was the first central bank to claim to have used such a policy.

 Although the U.S. administration has denied that devaluing their currency was part of their objectives for implementing quantitative easing, the practice can act to devalue a country's currency in two indirect ways.
 Firstly, it can encourage speculators to bet that the currency will decline in value.
 Secondly, the large increase in the domestic money supply will lower domestic interest rates, often they will become much lower than interest rates in countries not practising quantitative easing.
 This creates the conditions for a carry trade, where market participants can engage in a form of arbitrage, borrowing in the currency of the country practising quantitative easing, and lending in a country with a relatively high rate of interest.
 Because they are effectively selling the currency being used for quantitative easing on the international markets, this can increase the supply of the currency and hence push down its value.
 By October 2010 expectations in the markets were high that the United States, UK, and Japan would soon embark on a second round of QE, with the prospects for the Eurozone to join them less certain.

 In early November 2010 the United States launched QE2, the second round of quantitative easing, which had been expected.
 The Federal Reserve made an additional $600 billion available for the purchase of financial assets.
 This prompted widespread criticism from China, Germany, and Brazil that the United States was using QE2 to try to devalue its currency without consideration to the effect the resulting capital inflows might have on emerging economies.

 Some leading figures from the critical countries, such as Zhou Xiaochuan, governor of the People's Bank of China, have said the QE2 is understandable given the challenges facing the United States.
 Wang Jun, the Chinese Vice Finance Minister suggested QE2 could "help the revival of the global economy tremendously".
 President Barack Obama has defended QE2, saying it would help the U.S. economy to grow, which would be "good for the world as a whole".
 Japan also launched a second round of quantitative easing though to a lesser extent than the United States; Britain and the Eurozone did not launch an additional QE in 2010.